-Last Updated on January 15, 2021 by Grow with Bovees
+Last Updated on April 19, 2022 by Grow with Bovees

 Whether outdoors or indoors, you need good quality potting soil to make sure that your plants flourish.
-Your plants need proper nutrients and environment to grow and be healthy and potting soil is critical to the success or failure of the growth of your plants.
+For proper plant growth, your plants need enough nutrients and a good environment to grow and be healthy.
+This makes proper potting soil critical to the success or failure of the growth of your plants.

 What Constitutes Potting Soil?

-Potting soil is essentially a very specific kind of soil meant for plants grown in small spaces or containers and require proper texture and nutrients that will allow the plant to breathe, grow, and thrive.
+Potting soil is essentially a very specific kind of soil meant for plants grown in small spaces or containers and requires proper texture, organic matter and nutrients that will allow the plant to breathe, grow, and thrive.

-Potting soil also contains other ingredients like perlite, bark, and vermiculite.
-Perlite is small white pellets that prevent the soil from becoming too dense and not letting the air and water to circulate properly in the soil and to the roots of the plant.
+Apart from peat moss, new potting mix also contains other organic material like perlite, bark, and vermiculite.
+Perlite is a substance that has the shape of small white pellets and that prevents the soil from becoming too dense and not letting the air and water to circulate properly in the soil and to the roots of the plant.

-However, if you have a bag of opened peat moss soil in your shed for a few months, it is most likely that the peat moss has decomposed, especially if it has gotten wet.
+However, if you have a bag of opened or used potting soil in your shed for a few months, it is most likely that the peat moss has decomposed, especially if it has gotten wet.

 What Makes Good Potting Soil?

 Potting soil must be light and should not become dense or compacted when compressed or wet.
 Pots have a very small volume of space that contain the roots of the plant.

-All plants need nutrients to grow and thrive.
+All plants need nutrients to grow quickly and thrive.
 The potting soil should contain the nutrients necessary for the plants and should release them slowly for the plants to utilize.

 How Long Can You Keep a Bag of Potting Soil?

 As we mentioned earlier, technically, potting soil does not have an expiry date.
-However, potting soil comprises a blend of ingredients and over time, you may see changes in the moisture content, texture and nutrient levels.
+However, potting soil comprises a blend of ingredients and, over time, you may see changes in the moisture content, texture and nutrient levels.

 And, if you leave the potting soil on a shelf either outdoors or indoors, there is a greater chance that it will get wet in the rain or dry out, which can change the soil.
-So, while the potting soil doesn’t become completely useless, the growing results may not be optimal like it will be with fresher soil.
+Rather keep it in a proper storage place such as a shed or garage in the dry.

 Air and moisture break down the plant material in the soil and compresses it faster than soil, which is unopened.
 Unopened bags of potting soil maintain their moisture content for longer, around one to two years.